All Episodes

 How does mandatory dovetail with freedom?

-It ran in the Super Bowl.
+Here's the Green Police from that Audi ad that ran in the Super Bowl.

-Conservative, Washington think tank said he found an overall redundancy in the proposals, specifically regarding a carbon-based tax coupled with congestion pricing, increased parking.
+Dr. Ken Green, a resident scholar on environment and energy at AEI, conservative Washington think tank said he found an overall redundancy in the proposals, specifically regarding a carbon-based tax coupled with congestion pricing, increased parking.

 Can't we just look at the First Amendment aspect of this?

-What if what of the concept of freedom?
+What if the concept of freedom?

 What gives them the right to do that?

-From the UK Guardian, get this now, a member of an independent panel to investigate claims that client uh climate scientists basically ran a hoax at the University of East Anglia, has been forced to resign.
+From the UK Guardian, get this now, a member of an independent panel to investigate claims that climate scientists basically ran a hoax at the University of East Anglia, has been forced to resign.

-Philip Campbell, editor in chief of nature, stepped down from the panel yesterday.
+Philip Campbell, editor-in-chief of Nature, stepped down from the panel yesterday.

 How did this hoax happen?